SzneiderS/page-cutup/README.md

 Simple page cutup as an academic project.
 The reference image has been provided by the lecturer.

 The idea was to create all the HTML/JS/CSS files to reproduce the reference image as close as possible.
+There is also a parallax effect on the images and responsiveness, as an additional features requested by the "client".

 I've decided to change a bit the "subject" of the page, while leaving all the features similar.